kondoumh/sb2md/README.md

 # sb2md

-CLI to convert Scrapbox page to Markdown.
+sb2md is a CLI for outputting Scrapbox pages in Markdown format.
+Fetches the page data, converts it to Markdown format, and outputs it to standard output.

 ## Installing